structr/structr/structr-app/src/main/resources/structr/docs/articles/Operations/Configuration.md

 ## Data-at-Rest Encryption

 To protect data stored on disk in case of physical hardware theft, enable filesystem-level encryption on the operating system.
-This is called data-at-rest encryption and must be configured at the OS level — Structr does not provide this directly.
+This is called data-at-rest encryption and must be configured at the OS level as Structr does not provide this directly.

 Consult your operating system documentation for options like LUKS (Linux), BitLocker (Windows), or FileVault (macOS).